cslarsen/arv/README.md

 arv — a fast 23andMe parser for Python
 ======================================

-Arv (Norwegian; "inheritance") is a Python module for parsing raw 23andMe genome files.
+Arv (Norwegian; "inheritance" or "heritage") is a Python module for parsing raw 23andMe genome files.
 It lets you lookup SNPs from RSIDs:

     import arv